interpretml/LLM-Tabular-Memorization-Checker/README.md

 ```python
 tabmemcheck.run_all_tests("adult-test.csv", "gpt-4-0613")
 ```
-# Documentation

-The API documentation of the package is available [here](http://interpret.ml/LLM-Tabular-Memorization-Checker/).

-# Testing your own LLM
+# Using the package with your own LLM

 To test your own LLM, simply implement ```tabmemcheck.LLM_Interface```.
+We use the OpenAI message format.

 ```python
 @dataclass